grid reference TM 163 440Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-After closure it was used for many years as a Fish & Chip shop before demolition in 1960s.
+After closure, the Bridge Tavern was used for many years as a Fish & Chip shop, before its demolition in 1960s.
 Today the site is under the road junction on town side of Stoke Bridge.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)